 “The linen is for the tailor what the marble is for the sculptor: a noble material” Christian Dior

+The seasoned dressers readers this will doubtless know the joy of wearing linen.
 At Club 826, we quite simply LOVE linen.
 It features in almost every piece in the collection – and rightly so.
 This lightweight fabric not only looks great, it’s simultaneously breathable and durable.
 Some people do give it a bad press (excuse the pun) due to its wrinkly reputation!
 Below are some tips on how to banish the worst of the wrinkles and care for this delightful fabric.
 Let’s dive into what makes linen perfect for staying cool when the temperature rises and separate flax from fiction.

 WHAT IS LINEN?

+Linen is a bit of a miracle fabric.
+Breathable, hypoallergenic, absorbant and antibacterial and with its high cellulose content makes it resistant to shrinking.
+It’s also highly sustainable and it will grow in water poor soil and requires little irrigation or fertilizer.
 Originally, linen is derived from the fibres of the flax plant.
 Traditionally, the ancient Egyptians prized linen and it was the cloth that only priests were allowed to wear.
 Luckily, you don’t need to be a priest or a pharaoh to love life in linen.

 Linen is a staple fabric for our summer collections because it is perfect for warm and humid climates.
 Owing to the fine, loose weave of the linen fibre, our shirts are highly absorbent and lightweight to wear.
 It wicks away sweat, keep you cool and gives you an air of Riviera chic.

 A linen suit jacket feels almost like wearing nothing, and in terms of versatility, it beats other fabrics by a mile.
-(Check out the Club 826 Havana linen cotton mix blazer as a perfect example.
+(Check out the Club 826 Havana linen cotton mix blazer as a perfect example)

 The downside of linen’s relatively more open weave is that unlined linen garments can be somewhat transparent, especially when wet.
 I think this story tells itself!
 Plan accordingly when wearing white linen pants.
 Choose a pair with a lining and don’t wear bright red underwear that day – a totally avoidable wardrobe malfunction!